dagneycooke/etl_project/README.md

 ## Before you clone this repository
 Add "AllMoviesDetailsCleaned.csv" from the Kaggle site for [350 000+ movies](https://www.kaggle.com/stephanerappeneau/350-000-movies-from-themoviedborg#AllMoviesDetailsCleaned.csv).

-OR You can access this file also at this [Google Drive](https://drive.google.com/drive/folders/1oxaFbyAWkC3LX9S5jFebvk79Q7vLa6ek).
+OR you can access this file also at this [Google Drive](https://drive.google.com/drive/folders/1oxaFbyAWkC3LX9S5jFebvk79Q7vLa6ek).

 ## Data Sources
 * [Golden Globe Awards](https://www.kaggle.com/unanimad/golden-globe-awards)